baportabo/CMSC-127-HR-Department/PHP - UI Working 90 percent/Kiana/readme.md

 changed to either bootstrap date pickers or drop down menus before finalization.

 The lacking features of Attendance is part of the unfinished 10%.

+In summary, this is the remaning work to be done:

+1. Attendance Record per staff, stylized as clickable tables that are accessible by the attendance checker.
+2. Error checking features: Existence of staff id, start date/end date overlapping for records that are consecutive (ex. start date/end date consistency between the Attendance Record of a particular staff for the year 2017,2018,...)
+3. Date fields should be bootstrap datepickers or drop down menus.